dlhamilton/Whats-Cooking/README.md

 - 25 - As a Site User I can view the 5 top recipes so that I can try the most popular recipes.
 - 29 - As a Site User I can click on a recipe title so that I can read the full recipe.
 - 32 - As a user, I want to be able to view detailed information about a recipe, including the ingredients, instructions, and user reviews, so that I can decide if I want to make the recipe.
+- 27 - As a Site User I can view the top 5 ingredients used in recipes so that I know what ingredients I will use the most.

 ### Epic: User Interactions: The ability for users to interact with each other by liking and saving recipes, leaving reviews, and following other users.
 - 6 - As a Site User I can view comments on an individual recipes so that I can read the conversations.